Can You Add Parking Sensors to a Car That Doesn’t Have Them?

 How do you install parking sensors on a car?

-It’s really to install, however, it works best if you have the phone app on all the time.
-But if you would rather have the traditional parking sensors, then you can get a kit with the actual sensors and the equipment to hook them up.
+It’s easy to install, but it works best if you have the phone app on all the time.
+But if you would rather have the traditional parking sensors, you can get a kit with the actual sensors and the equipment to hook them up.
 Just note that you would have to drill into the bumper and hook up wiring, so professional installation is recommended if you don’t have the proper tools.

 Upgrade your car into the future

-There are plenty of parking sensor systems currently in the market, however, most of them retail for anywhere from $20 to $200.
-You’ll still have to factor in the cost for labor to install the kit and possibly even paint for the bumper and the sensors, though.
+There are plenty of parking sensor systems currently in the market; however, most of them retail for anywhere from $20 to $200.
+You’ll still have to factor in the cost of labor to install the kit and possibly even paint for the bumper and the sensors, though.